sbu-fsl/Metis/fs-state/README-swarm.md

    directory, and do `make` and `make install`.

-5. Make sure all the machines have the devices ready for mounting the file systems under testing with correct sizes.
+5. Make sure all the machines have the devices ready for mounting the file systems under testing with correct sizes (we no longer run the load device scripts remotely by `setup_swarm.sh`).
 If we want to test VeriFS, we need to install the VeriFS on the machines first.

 Examples of editting directories for remote machines as follows